bryan-souza/HexaPawn/docs/source/install.rst

     python3 main.py

-And yay, it works! (or not, i dunno)
+And yay, it works! (or doesn't, i dunno)